 A: Once you obtain a prescription, you can decide where to purchase the medication.
 It is possible to buy it directly from your doctor, a pharmacy, or online (usually the least expensive option).
 Regardless of where you decide to buy it, you will need your prescription to verify your need for the medication.

-Q: Where Can You Get a Testosterone Prescription?
+Q: Where Can You Get a Testosterone Prescription in Florida?